agenda/agenda/README.md

 ### disableAutoIndex(boolean)

 Optional.
 Disables the automatic creation of the default index on the jobs table.
-By default, Agenda creates an index to optimize its queries against Mongo while processing jobs.
+By default, Agenda creates an index to optimize it's queries against Mongo while processing jobs.

 This is useful if you want to use your own index in specific use-cases.